Skip to main content

 3. Select knowledge tags to filter available content

 Start broad, then narrow.
-It’s often easier to give access to everything first, then restrict based on testing results.
+It’s often easier to leave tags empty first, then restrict based on testing results.

 Guidelines